Vinh-Duong/duongvinh.github.io/_pages/about.md

 # 📖 Educations
-- *2021.09 - present*, Ph.D in Electrical and Electronic Engineering, Sunkyunkwan University, Korea.
+- *2021.09 - 2023.06*, Ph.D in Electrical and Electronic Engineering, Sunkyunkwan University, Korea.
 - *2012.09 - 2017.06*, B.Eng. in Electrical and Electronic Engineering, Hanoi University of Science and Technology (HUST), Vietnam.
 <!-- # 💬 Invited Talks -->